Welcome to Bermuda!

 A recreational area.
 The name dates back to the late 1940s and 1950s when many motorists lost their lives on the stretch of the Middle Road in the area.

-A nice, 7.5 acre nature reserve at Scroggins Hill, formerly in private ownership.
-A charity, Buy Back Bermuda (BBB), dedicated to preserving Bermuda's open spaces for future generations, has drawn up proposals to add footpaths, benches, illustrative signs and small bridges here and elsewhere.
+A 7.5 acre nature reserve at Scroggins Hill, formerly in private ownership.
+A charity, Buy Back Bermuda (BBB), dedicated to preserving Bermuda's open spaces for future generations, has drawn up proposals to add footpaths, benches, illustrative signs and small bridges here and elsewhere

 Fairmont Southampton Princess Hotel

-Another Bermuda hotel in the Fairmont Hotels & Resorts Inc. stable.
-Bermuda's largest hotel, it is on the second highest point of Bermuda.
+2015.
+December.
+Owned until then by Fairmont Hotels and Resorts, since then by French-owned Accor Hotels, largest hotel group in Europe.
+Bermuda's largest hotel, on the second highest point of Bermuda.
 In 1972-74, when it was built, almost 100% of the construction materials came from Canada.
 It is a 100-acre estate facing the South Shore ocean and Great Sound on the north side.
 It is a luxury resort hotel.
 Major improvements have included a new spa, pool and beach area.
 There are lovely gardens and its own challenging, executive golf course.
 It has sophisticated and flexible meeting facilities, a variety of restaurants and services.
 It was built in 1972 from scratch by its first owner, the American multi-millionaire Daniel Ludwig.
 Sixty percent of hotel guests are in conventions.
 It has received numerous Bermuda Government Tourism awards.
 The Princess-to-Princess (linking both the Fairmont Hamilton Princess and Fairmont Southampton Princess) ferry is very popular with guests.
 Nearest beach is the one belonging to this hotel, reachable by the hotel's beach shuttle.
 For other beaches, see beaches.

 There were eight proposed areas of development: